firebirdberlin/nightdream/docs/faq/faq_en.md

 ### How do I stop or snooze an alarm ?

 An alarm is stopped by tapping the lower right corner.
 Snooze is enabled by tapping anywhere else.
-The snooze time is adjustbable in preferences > alarms.
+The snooze time is adjustable in preferences > alarms.

 Upcoming alarms can be stopped from the notification area.
-The notification is shown one hour before the alarm time.
+The notification is shown approximately one hour before the alarm time.

 ## Custom mp3 as alarm tone

 In the dialog for setting the alarm tone you can choose your custom MP3 file, at the bottom of the dialog.
 Just navigate to your music folder and select the file you like.
 With the next release this dialog will move to the alarm overview allowing you to set different alarm tones per alarm.

 [Top](#Table-of-Contents)